 What are the five types of Power BI reports?

-What is a good example of a paginated report?
+What is the limit of paginated report?

-What are the benefits of paginated reports?
+What are the data types of DAX?

 What is the purpose of Power BI report Builder?